aws-samples/aws-parallelcluster-monitoring/README.md

 This is a sample solution based on Grafana for monitoring various component of an HPC cluster built with AWS ParallelCluster.
 There are 6 dashboards that can be used as they are or customized as you need.
-* [ParallelCluster Summary](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/ParallelCluster.json) - this is the main dashboard taht shows general monitoring info and metrics for the whole cluster.
+* [ParallelCluster Summary](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/ParallelCluster.json) - this is the main dashboard that shows general monitoring info and metrics for the whole cluster.
 It includes Slurm metrics and Storage performance metrics.
 * [Master Node Details](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/master-node-details.json) - this dashboard shows detailed metric for the Master node, including CPU, Memory, Network and Storage usage.
 * [Compute Node List](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/compute-node-list.json) - this dashboard show the list of the available compute nodes.
 Each entry is a link to a more detailed page.
 * [Compute Node Details](https://github.com/aws-samples/aws-parallelcluster-monitoring/blob/main/grafana/dashboards/compute-node-details.json) - similarly to the master node details this dashboard show the same metric for the compute nodes.